Business credit cards are a convenient way for business to access credit, manage expenses and spread the cost of business purchases.

 If you're the named person on a business card, you may be personally liable for any outstanding debts or issues.
 It means if the business credit card isn't managed well, your personal credit history may be negatively affected, in addition to the credit history of the business.

 When paying back the amount you've borrowed, if you're unable to pay it off in full, there will be a minimum amount you'll have to pay back each month.
-To ensure you maintain a good credit score for your business, you should make these minimum payments.
+To ensure you maintain a good credit score for your business and avoid extra charges, you must make these minimum payments.

 Paying back your minimum amount will not stop interest from being charged on your outstanding balance; it just means it will prevent your credit card from defaulting.